 - The couple wish to avoid a contentious and costly legal battle in the event of a divorce.
 Many times, someone may witness an acquaintance in a highly contested divorce, which will spur the creation of an agreement to prevent going through a similar experience in the future.

 Postnuptial agreements are not designed for couples who are considering divorce.
 In those instances, the spouses should put together a separation agreement.

 It's not easy to discuss marital agreements, but it is important.
 No one wants to think about getting a divorce, but if you don't act to protect your future, no one will.
 Your assets, inheritance, properties, and belongings are worth protecting.
 Having a postnuptial agreement will provide you with security and peace of mind.
 Without the help of a skilled family law attorney, your postnuptial agreement may not be enforceable.
 Marital agreements often prevent court battles, but prenuptial agreements are easier to defend in the event of a disagreement.
 In fact, the court may even choose to throw out your postnuptial agreement because it's unfair, or because your spouse did not fully understand the agreement.

 You can avoid these pitfalls by working out the details of the agreement with a family law attorney.
 Gather information about property and assets you acquired before and after marriage.
 Then, write out information and details about the belongings you had before marriage, including properties you owned, belongings you purchased, inheritances, and businesses you've acquired.
 These assets are worth protecting.

 You may never need to use your postnuptial agreement, but it is worth your time to safeguard your hard-earned assets.
-Call Nottage and Ward, LLP, at (312) 332-2915 for more information.
+Call an attorney at Nottage and Ward, LLP, at (312) 332-2915 for more information.